-5 Local Development Order
+6 Local Development Order

-5.1 Description of Development Permitted by the LDO
+6.1 Description of Development Permitted by the LDO

-- 5.1.1 The table below sets out the permitted uses as prescribed by the Use Classes Order or in the Town and Country Planning (General Permitted Development) (England) Order 2015 (or any order revoking and /or re-enacting that order with or without modification. - 5.1.2 The uses in table 4 are permitted through this LDO subject to the parameters specified in the Design Code.
+- 6.1.1 The table below sets out the permitted uses as prescribed by the Use Classes Order or in the Town and Country Planning (General Permitted Development) (England) Order 2015 (or any order revoking and /or re-enacting that order with or without modification. - 6.1.2 The uses in table 4 are permitted through this LDO.

-Use Class Definition Limitations B1 (a) Offices - other than those within class A2 (Professional and Financial Services).
-Up to 50 sq m net B1 (b) Research and development of products or processes Up to 200 sq m net B1(c) Light Industry - use for any industrial process which can be carried out in a residential area without causing detriment to the amenity of that area.
-Up to 200 sq m net
+Use Class Definition Limitations B1 (a) Offices - other than those within class A2.
+Up to 50 sq m net B1 (b) Research and development of products or processes Up to 200 sq m net B1(c) B1(c) Light Industry - use for any industrial process which can be carried out in a residential area without causing detriment to the amenity of that area.

 Table 4.
-Development Uses Permitted by the LDO.
+Development Permitted by the LDO.

-5.1.3 This does not prevent office floorspace being included as an ancillary use within Research and Light Industrial premises providing it covers an area of no more than 50 sq m as a part of an overall gross floorspace of no more than 200 square metres.
+6.1.3 This does not prevent office floorspace being included as an ancillary use within Research and Light Industrial premises providing it is not the dominant use and covers an area of no more than 50 sq m net.

-6 Conditions
+7 Conditions

-6.1.1 The following Conditions are necessary to ensure that development is acceptable in planning terms.
+7.1.1 The following Conditions are necessary to ensure that development is acceptable in planning terms.

 No. Condition Reason 1.
 The LDO and the terms within it will be active for a period of 15 years following the day of its adoption and will expire following this period.
-The LPA will review progress with the LDO on either the 2nd anniversary of its adoption; or at the point of 10 applications having been permitted (if sooner) to be able to fully reflect on the continual suitability of the LDO.
-The review will be completed with 28 days and at the end of the review the LPA will determine whether to: a) Retain the LDO as it stands for the remaining 13 years of its life or an otherwise specified review date; b) Retain but revise some elements of the LDO; or c) Revoke and cancel the LDO, thereby removing any unimplemented LDO permissions.
+The LPA will review progress with the LDO on the 5th anniversary of its adoption to be able to fully reflect on the continual suitability of the LDO in the light if any changes to planning policy.
+The review will be completed with 28 days of the 5th anniversary and at the end of the review the LPA will determine whether to: a) Retain the LDO as it stands for the remaining 10 years of its life; b) Retain but revise some elements; or c) Revoke and cancel the LDO, thereby removing any unimplemented LDO permissions.
 In order that the benefits of the LDO can be secured.
-2. The development permitted by this Order shall not be carried out other than in complete accordance with the permitted Design and Access Statement (including any technical assessments) and conditions set out within this LDO and the accompanying Design Code with the exception of material amendments submitted to and approved in writing by Somerset West and Taunton Council.
-To ensure development is in line with the intended purpose of the LDO.
-3. No development shall commence until an Application for Compliance with the LDO and a supporting Design and Access Statement has been submitted to the Local Planning Authority.
-A submission shall include the following information; a) A Site Location Plan/ Existing Site Plan b) A Proposed Site Layout Plan c) Proposed Building Plan d) Proposed Elevations Plans e) Landscaping Plan and External Details f) Proposed Materials g) Arrangements of access for pedestrian, cycle, vehicular and other modes of transport To enable the impact of the development to be fully assessed in line with the aims of the LDO.
+2. The development permitted by this Order shall not be carried out other than in complete accordance with the permitted Design and Access Statement (including any technical assessments) and conditions set out within this LDO and the accompanying Design Code, with the exception of material amendments submitted to and approved in writing by Somerset West and Taunton Council.
+To ensure development in line with the aspirations for the LDO.
+3. No development shall commence until an Application for Compliance with the LDO and supporting Design and Access Statement has been submitted to the Local Planning Authority which shall include the following information; a) A Site Location Plan b) A Proposed Layout Plan c) Details of Proposed Elevations d) Landscaping Plan and Details e) Materials Plan f) Arrangements of access for pedestrian, cycle, vehicular and other modes of transport g) Demonstration of compliance with the LDO Design Code To enable the impact of the development to be fully assessed in line with the aims of the LDO.